-We even repurposed the old Chicago firebrick from all of these new openings to wrap the structural steel columns in the new construction section—which contrast elegantly with the more modern glass building.
+We even are repurposing the old Chicago firebrick from all of these new openings to wrap the structural steel columns in the new construction section—which will contrast elegantly with the more modern glass building being erected.
 This is helping enhance the feeling of classic style; even giving the impression the new brick piers are supporting the structure.

 Liz Galbraith is a college friend and she and her husband Ephraim Paul have created a very successful lamp, rug, and curtain firm called Galbraith & Paul in Philadelphia.
 They create a variety of unique patterns for products that are now going into a variety of hospitality locations from Four Season Hotels to Starbucks.
 They have a beautiful olive green leafy vine pattern we have for our lampshades in the bars as well as a cranberry-colored circle pattern for our lovely velvet curtains.
 The curtains invoke a feeling of champagne bubbles to me, which are perfect for us.